calebstride/calebstride.github.io/resources/siteContent/04_blog/95_screenshotDuringTest.md

 as [Google Photos](https://play.google.com/store/apps/details?id=com.google.android.apps.photos&hl=en&gl=US)
 and [Google Wallet](https://play.google.com/store/apps/details?id=com.google.android.apps.walletnfcrel).

-Overall I think I've spent a little too long looking into this.
-Hopefully I need to create and update the screenshots enough times to make it worthwhile.
+Overall I think I've spent a little too long looking into this for the help it currently provides.
+Especially considering I won't need to update the screenshots that frequently.
+In the future it could prove a lot more beneficial, especially if I need screenshots for documentation.
 Another plus side is that I could use this tool for debugging if I have to take screenshots to make sure a page is rendering correctly.
+Either way it definitely wasn't wasted time as I learnt a lot more about UI testing within the Android ecosystem.